Phoenix-99hp/blog-api/README.md

 This node/Express back-end uses MongoDB as a database to store blog posts and comments.
 Api calls are made to the back-end from the two front-end sites to retrieve existing posts and comments.

-Check out the front-end site (blog-posts) to see it in action!
+Check out the front-end site ("https://phoenix-99hp.github.io/blog-posts/") to see it in action!